gtroch95/pop-music/README.md

 ## Project Description:

 This project examines the past 10 years of pop music physical releases on vinyl, CD, and cassette using the Discogs API.
-The project visualizes changes over the past decade across major labels, independent labels, and self-released artists, and uncovers current collector interest across that spectrum in an era dominated by streaming services.
+The project visualizes changes over the past decade across major labels, independent labels, and self-released artists, and uncovers current collector interest in an era dominated by streaming services.

 ## Rationale Statement: